bbaserdem/NixCats/Readme.md

 Or use this flake as neovim config directory (`~/.config/nvim`).
 [paq-nvim](https://github.com/savq/paq-nvim) will be used to fetch plugins.
 And [mason.nvim](https://github.com/williamboman/mason.nvim) will be used to fetch LSPs.

+## Completion

+- Up/Down and Ctrl+n/p (next/previous) for navigating completion.
+- Enter selects entry, so should ctrl-y (yes).
+  Ctrl-e ends the completion.
+- Ctrl-space opens completion, or toggles documentation.
+  Ctrl-b/f moves back and forth in the doc menu.
+- Tab just moves to snippet parts, ctrl-tab moves around choice nodes.
+  Terminal should be configured for ctrl-tab to be sent.

+## Plugins

+Any plugin action should come after leader key; space.

 ## Testing